essentialkaos/bibop/readme.md

 `bibop` is a utility for testing command-line tools.
 Information about bibop recipe syntax you can find in our [cookbook](cookbook.md).

+_**Note, that this is beta software, so it's entirely possible that there will be some significant bugs.
+Please report bugs so that we are aware of the issues.**_

 * [Usage demo](#usage-demo)
 * [Installation](#installation)
 * [Usage](#usage)